Nio swings to profit in Q4 on record deliveries

-Nio swings to black with Q4 profit of 122.4 million yuan on record deliveries
+Nio swings to black with Q4 profit of 122.4 million yuan; shares surge over 14%

-Its full-year net loss narrows from 22.7 billion yuan to 15.6 billion yuan
+Full-year net loss narrows from 22.7 billion yuan to 15.6 billion yuan on higher deliveries

 - Nio's Q4 profit marks a significant turnaround from the 7.1 billion yuan net loss in the year-ago period.
 PHOTO: REUTERS